Luxembourg and The Moselle

 The Grand Duchy of Luxembourg is a country sharing the languages and culture of neighbouring France, Germany and Belgium.
 It’s a beautiful destination during any season and well worth a visit!
 Despite being one of the smallest sovereign states in Europe, the country is bursting with history, culture and picturesque scenery.
 The Ardennes countryside boasts forests, rivers, valleys, vineyards and quaint little villages.
 Fine food and drink are everywhere including special beers still brewed by Trappist monks deep in the Ardennes forests.
 Historically, the famous Battle of Bulge took place in this very region on the 18th December 1944.
 Therefore, you will find many monuments dedicated to this battle located throughout the area.

-Discover the stunning surroundings
+Discover the stunning surroundings of Luxembourg

 Located by the German border, Vianden is the perfect base for this tour.
 In close proximity to both Luxembourg City and the German border, it’s a great starting point to explore the country’s capital as well as the German Moselle valley.
 Yet Vianden is also an impressive city in its own right.
 Famous for its castle, the city sits on a vast river and is surrounded by luscious greenery.
 Luxembourg City, a fortified town and a UNESCO World Heritage Site, is always worth a visit, while the Bernard-Massard vineyard in nearby Grevenmacher offers guided tours and wine tastings.